Wells Fargo Business Loans Review: Pros, Cons, & How to Apply

 For Wells Fargo, You Need to Know That:

 The interest rates are some of the most affordable in business financing.
-The specific rate you get depends on your creditworthiness, but generally, the rates are highly competitive.
+The specific rate you get depends on your creditworthiness, but generally, the rates are highly competitive, ranging from 8.00% to 17.25% APR.

 Funding takes longer than other business lenders.
 Most online and alternative lenders provide funding within a few business days.
 That’s one of the significant advantages of alternative lenders versus traditional lenders like Wells Fargo.